TomDemeranville/THOR-Mozfest/README.md

 ### Step 3
 - Turn the metadata into a reference list
+- Take a look at citeproc-js (it's rather large!)

 ### Step 4
 - Configure our API client details